“How can I sum up WestMass ElderCare’s Family Caregiver Support Services? We helped to give a caregiver her life back.

 What to Expect from a Family Caregiver Specialist

 What is it like to connect with a Family Caregiver Specialist?
 It’s important to know that we always meet caregivers where they are in their lives.
-During the initial intake session, Sara meets with caregivers, and together they work to make an accurate assessment of the caregiver’s current workload, the older adult’s needs, their resources, and more.
+During the initial intake session, Sara meets with caregivers, and together they work to make an accurate assessment of the caregiver’s current workload, the care recipient’s needs, their resources, and more.
 From the assessment, we can define needs and goals.
-After the initial meeting, our Family Caregiver Specialist, Sara regularly counsels caregivers and troubleshoots their problems.
+After the initial meeting, Sara regularly counsels caregivers and troubleshoots their problems.
 Additionally, she advocates for caregivers’ needs, helps apply for special funding, and coordinates with other WMEC departments and services.

 All Caregivers Deserve Support

 Older adults don’t just receive support.
 They provide it, too!
 An American Community Survey from 2018 noted that over 2.5 million grandparents are primary caregivers of grandchildren or others with whom they share a similar relationship.
 Family Caregiver Support Services recognize the vital role that older adults play in their families’ lives, and are designed to help them feel supported and successful in this role.